michaelzhang917/Behavioral-Cloning/Readme.md

 I also collected the sample images from https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip

+After the collection process, I had 42103 number of data points.

+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 To augment the data set, I also randomly adjust the brightness of the images, translate the images and its angle, add random shadow to the imagse and flip the images and angles and hope this would increase the robustness of the model.
 For example, here is the birghtness of an image that has then been adjusted :

 ![alt text][image6]